 Restore the last full backup created before the point-in-time of interest (call it

 tp, which is 20:06:00 on March 11, 2020 in our example).
-When finished, note the binary log position up to which you have restored the server—you will need that information later—and restart the server.Note
+When finished, note the binary log position up to which you have restored the server for later use, and restart the server.Note

 While the last binary log position recovered is also displayed by InnoDB after the restore and server restart, that is not a reliable means for obtaining the ending log position of your restore, as there could be DDL events and non-InnoDB changes that have taken place after the time reflected by the displayed position.
 Your backup and restore tool should provide you with the last binary log position for your recovery: for example, if you are using mysqlbinlog for the task, check the stop position of the binary log replay; if you are using MySQL Enterprise Backup, the last binary log position has been saved in your backup.
 See Point-in-Time Recovery.